TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 4/Ephesians 4.26.md

 ---

-Be ye angry, and sin not: let not the sun go down upon your wrath:
+"Be angry, and don't sin."
+Don't let the sun go down on your wrath,